NREL/rdtools/docs/sphinx/source/system_analysis.rst

       ...: def my_tcell_plugin(poa, ambient_temperature):
       ...:     return 25 # dummy return value
       ...:
-   system_analysis.py:660: UserWarning: Replacing 'sensor_cell_temperature' provider 'sensor_cell_temperature' with new provider 'my_tcell_plugin'
+   system_analysis.py:660: UserWarning: Replacing 'sensor_cell_temperature' provider 'cell_temperature' with new provider 'my_tcell_plugin'

 Here the model chain recognizes that this new plugin conflicts with the default cell temperature plugin and replaces the default with the new version.
 This